 The purpose of the academic plan is to create an individualized personal plan that links the student’s career interests to course selection that leads to meeting graduation requirements as well identifies post-graduation goals.
 During the academic planning process, each student has the opportunity to meet with the school counselor to discuss her/his educational and career goals.
 Students have an opportunity to engage in career exploration that helps them learn more about how their interests match with a career field before they meet with the school counselor.
 This information helps the student and the school counselor in determining the best course selection for meeting the graduation requirements as well as developing a plan for life after graduation.
 Parents and families are strongly encouraged to be a part of the meeting to learn more about their student’s career interests, the various academic options for earning a diploma, the difference between diploma types as well as the most appropriate challenging course selection.
 College and career information is also provided during the meeting.

-What is the academic planning map?
+What is academic planning?

 - Critical information that students and families should know at each grade level related to the different content areas;